 Folk arts bear witness to the powers of informal learning.
 Basket making, traditional singing, storytelling, wit and humor in conversation, needlework, cooking, games, and pastimes —these skills are learned in the academies of the street, home, the park, the woods.
 And the masters are the people rooted in community and history.
 They acquire their skills for the most part informally from others, and with those skills they acquire deeply felt values, standards of excellence, and a resonant sense of who they are and where they are.

-Folklife Education: A Warm Welcome Schools Extend to Communities
+Folklife Education: A Warm Welcome Schools Extend to Communities and Folklife Education: Why Teaching Students the Skills of Ethnography Matters

-by Linda Deafenbaugh
+By Linda Deafenbaugh

 Local Learning: A Folk Arts Integration Handbook